Buckled carriers are great for ‘out and about’ and very practical.

-Some buckled carriers can be worn so that the baby faces outwards away from the parent (‘world-facing’), once they are 4-5 months+ and have full head control and some upper body control.
+Some buckled carriers can be worn so that babies face faces outwards away from the parent (‘world-facing’), once they are 4-5 months+ and have full head control and some upper body control.
 It is only advised that you do this for a short period of time.
-When baby faces outwards their weight tends to be pulled down and forwards, away from the wearer, affecting the wearer’s posture and putting potential strain on their back, neck and shoulders.
+When baby faces outwards their weight tends to be pulled down and forwards, away from the wearer, affecting the wearer’s posture and potentially putting a strain on their back, neck and shoulders.

 If babies aged 4-5 months+ want to look around then they can still so in a parent-facing carrier, especially if one or both of their arms are above the top of the carrier allowing them a wider view and greater freedom of movement.
 Otherwise, hip or back carries are a great option for those babies who are able to sit up unaided (usually from around 6 months if using a soft structured carrier).

 Buckled carriers with a narrow base are readily available on the high street.
 Many people find them very easy to use, especially for short periods.
 Many can be worn so that your baby faces outwards away from the parent.
 However, many people begin to find these carriers uncomfortable when their babies get bigger.

 Their narrow base does not support baby's weight along the whole width of their seated body, from knee pit to knee pit.
 This means baby's hips are not supported in an optimum position for their development.
 Their legs dangle downwards, baby's pelvis is not tucked in, and their weight is not distributed around the wearer’s body.
 This can lead to a sore back, neck or shoulders for you.